 To illustrate the potential problems caused by the iBGP convergence, let us consider the network topology shown in figure 10 and focus on the packets sent to destination D. In this topology, R1-X1 is the primary link between AS1 and AS2 and R3-X3 a backup link.
 This backup link is implemented by configuring a low local-pref attribute in the import filter of router R3.
 When link R1-X1 fails, the pe-se tunnel reroutes the packet via link R3-X3.
 However, the utilisation of this tunnel is not optimal since the packets that enter AS1 at router R2 will pass twice through the R1-R2 link.
 After some time, router R1 will need to remove the pe-se protection tunnel.
-If router R1 sends a BGP withdraw message (W{R1}) to indicate that destination D is not reachable anymore, router R3 will react to this withdraw message by updating its FIB and sending a BGP update indicating its own route (U{R3}) .
+If router R1 sends a BGP withdraw message (W{R1}) to indicate that destination D is not reachable anymore, router R3 will react to this message by updating its FIB and sending a BGP update indicating its own route (U{R3}) .
 Depending on the processing order of those messages by the routers, several transient losses of connectivity to destination D are possible.
-In table 2, we use the notation $Rx:W{R1}$ (resp. $Ry:U{R3}$) to indicate that message W{R1} (resp.
+In table II, we show the eight possible orderings of the exchanges of BGP messages inside AS1.
+We use the notation $Rx : W{R1}$ (resp. $Ry : U{R3}$) to indicate that message W{R1} (resp.
 U{R3}) has been processed by router Rx (resp.
 Ry).
 As shown by this table, only one ordering of the updates of the FIBs ensures the reachability of D during the convergence.
 For five of the possible orderings, D becomes unreachable during a short period of time and a transient loop between R1 and R2 appears for two of the possible orderings.

-Thus, two different problems must be solved to allow a pe router to remove a pe-se protection tunnel without causing packets losses:
+Thus, two different problems must be solved to allow a pe router to remove a pe-se protection tunnel without causing packets losses :